 Recent Master of Public Health Internships

-Master of Public Health students at Saint Louis University complete an internship with a public health organization, domestically or internationally, that matches their practice or research interests.
-We have hundreds of internships opportunities available, including over 60 locally.
+Master of Public Health students at Saint Louis University complete an internship, referred to as the Applied Practice Experience (APEx), with a public health organization, domestically or internationally, that matches their practice or research interests.
+We have hundreds of internship opportunities available, including over 60 locally.

 Meet Recent Interns